irakliskhirtladze/irakliskhirtladze/README.md

 - 👋 Hi, I’m @irakliskhirtladze, a self-taught python programmer.
-- 👀 Interested in data related fields such as data scraping, storing, analysis and machine learning.
-Learning more about development.
+- 👀 Interested in web Django web development, data analytics with Pandas and related topics.
 - 📫 How to reach me: iskhirtladzei@gmail.com.

 <!---